WASdev/gitbook.voice.gateway.for.watson/about.md

 * **RTP**: The Real-time Transport Protocol (RTP) is supported for audio media streams.
 * **G.711:** The voice gateway supports only G.711 audio.
 Other audio protocols, such as G.723 or G.729, are not currently supported.
 * **MQTT:** MQ Telemetry Transport (MQTT) is supported for publishing speech utterances for transcription.

-## Current Limitations

-* Full orchestrated high availability (HA) is not supported.
-* Recording is supported only for self-service agents.